goliatl/hy-r-intro/6_DataVisualization/1_DataVisualization.md

 # Data visualization with `ggplot2`

-*This lesson is partially derived from Data Carpentry teaching materials:*
+*This lesson is partially derived from Data Carpentry teaching materials available under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode):*

 https://datacarpentry.org/R-ecology-lesson/